-Porsche has responded to Meadow Walker, after the 16-year-old daughter of the late Paul Walker sued the auto manufacturer for negligence and wrongful death in September.
+Porsche has responded to Meadow Walker, after the 16-year-old daughter of the late Paul Walker sued the auto manufacturer for negligence and wrongful death

 In court documents filed on Nov.
 12, the auto manufacturer says the actor was responsible for his own death.
 The Fast and Furious star died on Nov.
 30 2013 after he and his friend, Roger Rodas, crashed in Rodas' 2005 Porsche Carrera GT.